AtheerAPeter/simple-cv/README.md

-## Epic CV Builder: Next.js CV Generator
+## Simple CV Builder: Next.js CV Generator

 This Next.js application allows users to create and generate professional CVs using an AI-powered system.